rails/webpacker/README.md

 ```

 Once you start this development server, Webpacker will automatically start proxying all
 webpack asset requests to this server.
-When you stop the server, it'll revert to
+When you stop the server, it'll revert back to
-on-demand compilation again.
+on-demand compilation.

 You can use environment variables as options supported by
 [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) in the
 form `WEBPACKER_DEV_SERVER_<OPTION>`.
-Please note that these environment
+Please note that these environmental
 variables will always take precedence over the ones already set in the
-configuration file, and that the _same_ environment variables must
+configuration file, and that the _same_ environmental variables must
 be available to the `rails server` process.

 ```bash
 WEBPACKER_DEV_SERVER_HOST=example.com WEBPACKER_DEV_SERVER_INLINE=true WEBPACKER_DEV_SERVER_HOT=false ./bin/webpack-dev-server
 ```

-By default, webpack dev server listens on `localhost` in development for security
+By default, the webpack dev server listens on `localhost` in development for security purposes.
-but if you want your app to be available over local LAN IP or VM instance like vagrant
+However, if you want your app to be available over local LAN IP or a VM instance like vagrant,
 you can set the `host` when running `./bin/webpack-dev-server` binstub:

 ```bash
 WEBPACKER_DEV_SERVER_HOST=0.0.0.0 ./bin/webpack-dev-server
 ```

-**Note:** You need to allow webpack-dev-server host as allowed origin for `connect-src` if you are running your application in a restrict CSP environment like Rails 5.2+.
-This can be done in Rails 5.2+ for development environment in the CSP initializer `config/initializers/content_security_policy.rb` with a snippet like this:
+**Note:** You need to allow webpack-dev-server host as an allowed origin for `connect-src` if you are running your application in a restrict CSP environment (like Rails 5.2+).
+This can be done in Rails 5.2+ in the CSP initializer `config/initializers/content_security_policy.rb` with a snippet like this:

 ```ruby
   p.connect_src :self, :https, 'http://localhost:3035', 'ws://localhost:3035' if Rails.env.development?
 ```

-**Note:** Don't forget to prefix `ruby` when running these binstubs on windows
+**Note:** Don't forget to prefix `ruby` when running these binstubs on Windows

 ### webpack configuration